pingcap/docs-tidb-operator/en/faq.md

 To ensure data safety in case one node is down, PD and TiKV use [Raft Consistency Algorithm](https://raft.github.io/) to replicate the stored data as multiple copies across nodes.

 In the bottom layer, TiKV replicates data using the log replication and State Machine model.
-For write requests, data is written to the Leader node first, and then the Leader node replicates the command to its Follower nodes as logs.
+For write requests, data is written to the Leader node first, and then the Leader node replicates the command to its Follower nodes as a log.
 When most of the Follower nodes in the cluster receive this log from the Leader node, the log is committed and the State Machine changes accordingly.